 Find out about the different types of wheelchair

 These wheelchairs are designed to be stiff and as light as possible.
-The main benefit of this is to convert the most amount of energy used to push the hand rims into forward motion.
+The main benefit of this is to convert the most amount of energy used to push the push rims into forward motion.
 Folding frame wheelchairs are less rigid and hence less efficient as some propulsion effort is lost in the natural movement of the frame.
-Although the frame of a rigid wheelchair is not able to be folded for transport, these type of wheelchairs can be fitted with a folding backrest and removable wheels.
-This makes transporting a rigid frame chair possible for many people who can drive.
+Although the frame of a rigid wheelchair cannot be folded for transport, these types of wheelchairs can be fitted with a folding backrest and removable wheels.
+This makes transporting a rigid frame chair possible for many people who drive.

 Rigid frame chairs are set up for the user’s specific needs.
 This tends to mean they are highly manoeuvrable as minimal hip and arm movement will instantly swing a chair around on smooth surfaces.
 Wheelchairs such as these are popular with sportsmen and women; para-basketball players are a prime example.
 Rigid frame wheelchairs can also be set up to change a user’s centre of gravity to benefit posture and support, typically seen with amputees.

-This configuration is not so common however can provide unique advantages.
+This configuration is not so common; however, it can provide unique advantages.
 Specialist wheelchairs that combine lighter lifting and advanced folding mean users benefit from easy handling and storage – the Veloce from Motion Composites is a proven example.

 Hemi / hemiplegic

 This type of wheelchair will assist a user to self-propel even if they have restricted movement in part of their body.
 This could be an individual, for example, who has experienced a stroke and has weakness down one side.
-A hemi-framed wheelchair can be set up so the user propels comfortably and safely with one hand and foot.
+A hemi-framed wheelchair can be set up, so the user propels comfortably and safely with one hand and foot.
 This is achieved by setting up the wheelchair with specific floor-to-seat heights and chassis configurations.
-Another suitable scenario includes light exercise for a wheelchair user with arthritis in the knees, as it encourages movement without weight bearing.
-A Helio wheelchair manufactured by Motion Composites has been designed to achieve this.
+Another suitable scenario includes light exercise for a wheelchair user with arthritis in the knees, as it encourages movement without weight-bearing.
+An Helio A7 aluminium wheelchair or the Helio C2 carbon fibre wheelchair manufactured by Motion Composites has been designed to achieve this.

-Wheelchairs specifically designed for children with disabilities.
-Paediatric frames often include features that keep the wheelchair more stable and can be configured for growth of a child.
+Wheelchairs are specifically designed for children with disabilities.
+Paediatric frames often include features that keep the wheelchair more stable and configured for a child’s growth.
 In terms of behaviour, paediatric wheelchairs need to encourage independent movement and motor skills development through an ability to engage and have fun.
 Dynamic adjustment is another important consideration which means quality paediatric wheelchairs provide adaptable configuration.
-This allows the wheelchair set up to be changed as the user becomes more familiar with how the product moves – developing from an inexperienced to active user with ease.
+This allows the wheelchair to be changed as the user becomes more familiar with how the product moves – developing from an inexperienced to an active user with ease.
 Helio Kids and Helio C2 wheelchairs can be configured in this way.

-These type of wheelchairs are designed to make sedentary users as comfortable as possible when sitting for sustained periods of time.
-By nature, they are often used in situations such as care homes and for long term/end of life care.
+These wheelchairs are designed to make sedentary users as comfortable as possible when sitting for sustained periods of time.
+By nature, they are often used in care homes and for long term/end of life care.
 They have special features that allow the user to be moved comfortably within the wheelchair to aid pressure relief and comfort.
-They are also widely used for specialist seating applications such as the PDG range of wheelchairs from Recare.
+They are also widely used for specialist seating applications such as the PDG Mobility range of wheelchairs from Recare.

 Motion Composites wheelchairs

-The entry level folding wheelchair from Motion Composites.
-It may be the basic wheelchair in the range, however the Move still delivers exceptional design and support for users.
-Its price point is higher than many competitors due to its superb quality, nevertheless the long term value provided by the Move results in lower cost over time.
-Plus the precision engineering from Motion Composites results in a wheelchair that is far more energy efficient to propel than most competitors.
+The entry-level folding wheelchair from Motion Composites.
+It may be the basic wheelchair in the range.
+However, the Move still delivers exceptional design and support for users.
+Its price point is higher than many competitors due to its superb quality.
+Nevertheless, the long term value provided by the Move results in lower costs over time.
+Plus, the precision engineering from Motion Composites results in a wheelchair that is far more energy-efficient to propel than most competitors.
 The Move is well suited to occasional users.

-An active user wheelchair designed to be as stiff and light as possible.
-The use of a high-quality carbon fibre frame and components means the Apex is highly manoeuvrable and lifting is strain-free.
+An active user wheelchair is designed to be as stiff and light as possible.
+The use of a high-quality carbon fibre frame and components means the Apex is highly manoeuvrable, and lifting is strain-free.
 The wide range of options allows the user to personalise the Apex for their own needs.
-The exposed carbon fibre with a superior finish provides a high quality, contemporary finish.
+The exposed carbon fibre with a superior finish provides high quality, contemporary finish.